Evan Blecher, PhD

 Sophia Delipalla, PhD, MA

-Sophia Delipalla is a Professor of Economics at University of Macedonia in Greece.
-Previously she has worked at University of Kent at Canterbury, University of Wales Swansea, and University of Essex (UK).
-Her research interests include public economics, industrial economics, and health economics.
-As her research on excise taxation in oligopolistic markets applies to the tobacco industry, she has worked as a senior economist at the Tobacco Free Initiative at the World Health Organization in Geneva.
-Today she still continues her collaboration with the WHO as a temporary advisor.
+Sophia Delipalla is a professor of economics at the University of Macedonia in Macedonia, Greece.
+Previously, she worked at the University of Kent at Canterbury, University of Wales Swansea, and University of Essex (UK).
+Her research interests include public, industrial, and health economics.
+As her research on excise taxation in oligopolistic markets applies to the tobacco industry, she worked as a senior economist at the Tobacco Free Initiative at the World Health Organization in Geneva, Switzerland.
+Currently, she still continues her collaboration with the WHO as a temporary advisor.
 She has published articles in various economics journals, and contributed in various handbooks and monographs on health and tobacco control.
-She holds a BA in Economics (1985) from the Department of Economics at University of Macedonia (Greece) and an MA (1987) and a PhD (1994) from University of Essex (UK).

 Sherry Emery, PhD, MBA

-Dr. Emery is a Research Professor in the School of Public Health, a Senior Scientist at the Institute for Health Research and Policy, and Director of the Health Media Collaboratory at UIC.
-Over the past 17 years, she has conducted extensive analyses of a variety of public health media campaigns, focusing on tobacco and other drug use, obesity prevention, and pharmaceutical advertising (52–55).
+Dr. Sherry Emery is a Research Professor in the School of Public Health, a Senior Scientist at the Institute for Health Research and Policy, and Director of the Health Media Collaboratory at the University of Illinois at Chicago.
+Forthe past 17 years, she has conducted extensive analyses of a variety of public health media campaigns, focusing on tobacco and other drug use, obesity prevention, and pharmaceutical advertising.
 She has published numerous peer-reviewed articles, and is recognized nationally and internationally as an expert in tobacco control policy and health communication.
 As principal investigator of an NCI-funded U01 project (CA154254) and the project director for the Data Core that supports University of Pennsylvania’s Tobacco Center for Regulatory Science (TCORS), Dr. Emery has been a pioneer in curating and analyzing social media data on tobacco issues.

 Geoffrey T. Fong, PhD